 Unit aim (s) This unit provides the underpinning knowledge required to develop therapeutic relationships with individuals with dementia based on interactions and communication.
-Assessment requirements specified by asector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.

-Details of the relationship of the unit N/A

-and relevant National Occupational
+Details of the relationship of the unit and N/A relevant National Occupational Standards

-Standards
+L/616/5367 Understand the administration of medication to individuals with dementia using a person-centred approach

+3

+2

+15

-Title: Level: L/616/5367 Understand the administration of medication to individuals with dementia using a person-centred approach Credit Value: 2 GLH: 15 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the common medications available to, and appropriate for, individuals with dementia 1.1 Identify the most common medications used in your place of work to treat symptoms of dementia 1.2 Describe how commonly used medications affect individuals with dementia 1.3 Explain the risks and benefits of antipsychotic medication for individuals with dementia 1.4 Explain the importance of recording and reporting side effects/adverse reactions to medication 1.5 Describe how 'as required' (PRN) medication can be used to support individuals with dementia who may be in pain Understand how to provide person centred care to individuals with dementia through the appropriate and effective use of medication 2.1 Describe person-centred ways of administering medicines whilst adhering to administration instructions in line with the requirements of the Mental Capacity Act 2.2 Explain the importance of advocating for an individual with dementia who may be Additional information about this unit prescribed medication
+Assessment Criteria The learner can:

+1.1 Identify the most common medications used in your place of work to treat symptoms of dementia 1.2 Describe how commonly used medications affect individuals with dementia 1.3 Explain the risks and benefits of antipsychotic medication for individuals with dementia 1.4 Explain the importance of recording and reporting side effects/adverse reactions to medication 1.5 Describe how 'as required' (PRN) medication can be used to support individuals with dementia who may be in pain

+2.1 Describe person-centred ways of administering medicines whilst adhering to administration instructions in line with the requirements of the Mental Capacity Act 2.2 Explain the importance of advocating for an individual with dementia who may be prescribed medication